Speednwachinyelugo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a project for shell redirections, task 25: Files with acrostic
+This is a project for shell redirections, task 26: The biggest fan